The idea of a War in Heaven sometime before Adam's fall is a Gap Theory connected false Doctrine mainly popularized by secular western fiction.

 Pagan mythologies even already had the idea of a Pre-Adamic race.
 In Sumerian mythology the Igigi were who the gods originally meant to be their slaves, but they stopped obeying so the Adamu were made instead.
 Greek mythology has three races of Man made before the current one was made from the earth, Golden, Silver and Bronze.
 The Fae of Celtic religion have been thought of this way sometimes too.
 There is also some Extra-Koranic Islamic legends about Pre-Adamic races.
 But before that, the Jinn are also treated as a Pre-Adamic race.

-Now the use of it in modern Evolution comprise makes these people the "ape men" alleged from the fossil record.
-While the more classical idea was the previous races were better then us.
-Not unlike Tolkien's Eldar.
+Now the use of it in modern Evolution comprise makes these people the "ape men" and "cave men" alleged from the fossil record.
+While the more classical idea was the previous races were better then us, not unlike Tolkien's Eldar.
 The way it attacks The Bible remains the same, Death before Adam's Sin.

 The Gap theory also has ties to Gnosticism.